 Looking for a nearby escape to private, super cool accommodations?
 Check out these awesome Airbnbs and Vrbos where you can soak up nature and enjoy extra outdoor time with your crew.

-The Lost Tee Pee by the Mackinac Bridge, Mich.
+The Lost Tee Pee, By the Mackinac Bridge, Michigan

 Just big enough for a parent-kid adventure or romantic evening with your sweetie, this tee pee is located 30 feet from Lake Michigan, near the Mackinac Bridge.
 Take in spectacular sunsets, gaze up at twinkly stars, then fall asleep surrounded by natural beauty and the sound of waves lapping the pier.
 There’s one bed for snuggling inside the tee pee and use of a shared bathroom included.

-Airstream Dreams @ Petite Lake Resort, Antioch, Ill.
+Airstream Dreams @ Petite Lake Resort, Antioch, Illinois

-Barn House with Sand Beach Room and Slide, Merrimac, Wis.
+Barn House with Sand Beach Room and Slide, Merrimac, Wisconsin

 National parks have always ranked high on family travel lists; yet the pandemic has increased our emphasis on exploring the outdoors.
 While you may have dreamed of visiting Yellowstone or Yosemite, did you know that there are several national parks within driving distance of Detroit?
 Here are a few that you can get to in a day — including a brand-new national park — and a couple that you could even make a day trip.